Cherry Jones

 Cherry Jones (born November 21, 1956) is an American actress.
-Having started her career in theatre as a founding member of the American Repertory Theatre in 1980, she then transitioned into film and television.
-Celebrated for her dynamic roles on stage and screen, she has received various accolades including three Primetime Emmy Awards, and two Tony Awards as well as nominations for a Olivier Award, and Screen Actors Guild Award.
+She started her career in theater as a founding member of the American Repertory Theater in 1980 before transitioning into film and television.
+Celebrated for her dynamic roles on stage and screen, she has received various accolades, including three Primetime Emmy Awards and two Tony Awards, as well as nominations for an Olivier Award and a Screen Actors Guild Award.

 Jones made her Broadway debut in the 1987 play Stepping Out.
-She went on to received two Tony Awards for Best Actress in a Play for The Heiress in 1995 and Doubt in 2005.
+She went on to receive two Tony Awards for Best Actress in a Play for The Heiress in 1995 and Doubt in 2005.
 Her other Tony-nominated roles were in Our Country's Good in 1991, A Moon for the Misbegotten in 2000, and The Glass Menagerie in 2014.
 Her most recent Broadway performance was in The Lifespan of a Fact in 2018.

-She is also known for her work on television with breakthrough roles as Barbara Layton in The West Wing and President Allison Taylor in 24 the latter of which won her the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2009.
+She is also known for her work on television with breakthrough roles as Barbara Layton in The West Wing and President Allison Taylor in 24, the latter of which won her the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2009.
 She received a Screen Actors Guild Award nomination for Transparent in 2015 and earned two Primetime Emmy Awards Outstanding Guest Actress in a Drama Series for her roles in the Hulu drama series The Handmaid's Tale in 2019 and the HBO drama series Succession in 2020.

-Her film appearances include The Horse Whisperer (1998), Erin Brockovich (2000), Signs (2002), The Village (2004), Amelia (2009), The Beaver (2011), A Rainy Day in New York (2019), and The Eyes of Tammy Faye (2021).
+Her film appearances include The Horse Whisperer (1998), Erin Brockovich (2000), The Perfect Storm (2000), Signs (2002), The Village (2004), Amelia (2009), The Beaver (2011), A Rainy Day in New York (2019), and The Eyes of Tammy Faye (2021).

-Early life
+Early life and education

 Jones was born in Paris, Tennessee.
 Her mother was a high school teacher, and her father owned a flower shop.
 Her parents were very supportive of her theatrical ambitions, encouraging her interest by sending her to classes with local drama teacher, Ruby Krider.
 Jones takes great pains to credit her high school speech teacher, Linda Wilson, with her first real preparatory work.
 She is a 1978 graduate of the Carnegie Mellon School of Drama.
 While at CMU, she was one of the earliest actors to work at City Theatre, a fixture of Pittsburgh theatre.